-- Insufficient capacity and skill on data organization, analysis, and quantifications.
-2, 3, 7, 13 - Poor inventory management skills, in particular at lower levels^{2,8,20} - Data and/or tools available but not used due to lack of capacity15 - Consolidating and analyzing logistics-related data is time intensive. - Need for additional training and practical exercises = time.6 - Varying quantification methodologies, i.e., based on incidence of ARI for the entire population regardless of age.
-1 - Forecast accuracy activity not conducted and/or consistent inaccurate forecasts as reported in forecast accuracy exercises.
-12 - Quantification activity is cost prohibitive.3 - Lack of supply plan(s)9 - Lack of transparency and coordination on supply plan to ensure all needs are met.
-12 - Incomplete and/or unavailable information in supply plan i.e. commodity formulation, geographic location for distribution.
-18 - Lack of coordination at the national and district level on community level program needs. - Delayed implementation of supply plan.12 www.mentimeter.com code: 6913 4735
+Root causes Insufficient capacity to manage data and conduct quantification can result in inaccurate forecasts.
+Insufficient capacity, skills, and resources Insufficient capacity and skill on data organization, analysis, and quantifications.2, 3, 7, 13 Poor inventory management skills, in particular at lower levels Data and/or tools available but not used due to lack of capacity Consolidating and analyzing logistics-related data is time intensive.
+Need for additional training and practical exercises = time.
+Varying quantification methodologies, i.e., based on incidence of ARI for the entire population regardless of age.
+Forecast accuracy activity not conducted and/or consistent inaccurate forecasts as reported in forecast accuracy exercises.
+Quantification activity is cost prohibitive.
+Lack of transparency and coordination on supply plans Lack of supply plan(s) Lack of transparency and coordination on supply plan to ensure all needs are met.
+Incomplete and/or unavailable information in supply plan i.e. commodity formulation, geographic location for distribution.
+Lack of coordination at the national and district level on community level program needs.
+Delayed implementation of supply plan.